dCache/dcache-book2/config-hsm.md

     [example.dcache.org] DC-PROMPT-POOL rep rm pnfsid

+Example:
     [example.dcache.org] DC-PROMPT-POOL1 rep rm  00002A9282C2D7A147C68A327208173B81A6
     Removed 00002A9282C2D7A147C68A327208173B81A6

 In this case the file will be restored when requested.

-To `restore` a file from the tape you can simply request it by initializing a reading transfer or you can fetch it by running the command `rh
+To `restore` a file from the tape you can simply request it by initializing a reading transfer or you can fetch it by running the command `rh restore`.
-      restore`.

-    [example.dcache.org] DC-PROMPT-POOL rh restore [-block] pnfsid
+    [example.dcache.org] (<poolname>) admin > rh restore [-block] <pnfsid>

+Example:
-    [example.dcache.org] DC-PROMPT-POOL1 rh restore 00002A9282C2D7A147C68A327208173B81A6
+    [example.dcache.org] (pool_1) admin > rh restore 00002A9282C2D7A147C68A327208173B81A6
     Fetch request queued

 How to monitor what's going on
 ==============================

-This section briefly describes the commands and mechanisms to monitor the TSS PUT, GET and REMOVE operations.
+This section briefly describes the commands and mechanisms to monitor the TSS `PUT, GET and REMOVE` operations.
 DCACHE provides a configurable logging facility and a Command Line Admin Interface to query and manipulate transfer and waiting queues.

 Log Files
 ---------

-By default DCACHE is configured to only log information if something unexpected happens.
+By default dCache is configured to only log information if something unexpected happens.
 However, to get familiar with Tertiary Storage System interactions you might be interested in more details.
 This section provides advice on how to obtain this kind of information.

 ### The EXECUTABLE log file

-Since you provide the EXECUTABLE, interfacing DCACHE and the TSS, it is in your responsibility to ensure sufficient logging information to be able to trace possible problems with either DCACHE or the TSS.
+Since you provide the `executable`, interfacing DCACHE and the TSS, it is in your responsibility to ensure sufficient logging information to be able to trace possible problems with either DCACHE or the TSS.
 Each request should be printed with the full set of parameters it receives, together with a timestamp.
 Furthermore information returned to DCACHE should be reported.

 ### DCACHE log files in general

 In DCACHE, each domain (e.g. DOMAIN-DCACHE, DOMAIN-POOL etc) prints logging information into its own log file named after the domain.
-The location of those log files it typically the `/var/log` or `/var/log/dCache` directory depending on the individual configuration.
+The location of those log files it typically the **/var/log** or **/var/log/dCache** directory depending on the individual configuration.
 In the default logging setup only errors are reported.
-This behavior can be changed by either modifying `PATH-ODE-ED/logback.xml` or using the DCACHE CLI to increase the log level of particular components as described [below].
+This behavior can be changed by either modifying **/etc/dcache/logback.xml** or using the DCACHE CLI to increase the log level of particular components as described [below](https://www.dcache.org/manuals/Book-2.16/config/cf-tss-monitor-fhs.shtml#cf-tss-monitor-log-cli).

-#### Increase the DCACHE log level by changes in `PATH-ODE-ED/logback.xml`
+#### Increase the DCACHE log level by changes in **/etc/dcache/logback.xml**

-If you intend to increase the log level of all components on a particular host you would need to change the `PATH-ODE-ED/logback.xml` file as described below.
+If you intend to increase the log level of all components on a particular host you would need to change the **/etc/dcache/logback.xml** file as described below.
 DCACHE components need to be restarted to activate the changes.

     <threshold>
          <appender>stdout</appender>